somaz94/kustomize-study/README.md

 ## 📁 Repository Contents

 - 🌐 `basic-nginx-deployment`: Contains an example setup for deploying an nginx application with variations for different environments.
+- 🌐 `argocd-applicationset-nginx-deployment`: Demonstrates the usage of ArgoCD ApplicationSet in combination with Kustomize.

 <br/>